shahroq/theme_pixel_docs/pages/instructions.md

 ### 24. Using Express Objects
 Pixel uses `Express Objects` for creating a list of Clients, Testimonials & Team Members.
 This feature is available for concrete5 version 8.1+.

 When being installed, the theme creates these express objects.
-All you need to do is adding entries via `/dashboard/express/entries`.
+All you need to do is add entries via `/dashboard/express/entries`.
 After adding entries, you can display them with the core `Express Entry List` block and select one of the templates provided by the theme.

 ### 25. Parallax Effect